 Relaxation can help to improve pain, sleep problems and any stress or anxiety you may have.
 There are various relaxation techniques (such as guided visualisation or breathing techniques) which you may find useful when there are built into your rest periods.

 It is very important that you have a well-balanced diet.
-You should try to avoid any foods and drinks that you are sensitive to.
+You should try to avoid any foods and drinks to which you are sensitive.
 Eating small, regular meals which contain some starchy foods is often beneficial.

 One or more of the following may be recommended as part of your treatment:

 So which specific treatment is most effective?
-A large research trial was published in 2011 which compared the two treatment options listed above.
+A large research trial was published in 2011, which compared the two treatment options listed above.
 641 people with CFS/ME (but who were not bed-bound) took part in the trial.
 They were split into four groups.
 One group received standard medical care alone.
-The other three groups received standard medical care plus Adaptive Pacing Therapy (APT), or CBT, or GET.
-Adaptive pacing therapy was invented for the trial and is used as a control, just for comparison.
+The other three groups received standard medical care plus adaptive pacing therapy (APT), or CBT, or GET.
+APT was invented for the trial and is used as a control, just for comparison.
 After one year the results showed that 41 in 100 people had improved with CBT, and 41 in 100 had improved with GET.
 With normal medical care, 25 in 100 people had improved and 31 in 100 for the APT group.
 The conclusion of this study was that CBT and GET were the most effective treatments, but there was only small benefit over normal medical care.
 Also, that APT was unlikely to give any extra benefit to normal medical care.

 It was also worth noting in this trial that all the treatments had limited effects.
 Yes, it was found that a good number of people improved (had less severe symptoms) with each treatment.
 However, only about 3 in 10 people treated with CBT or GET in this trial (the treatments found to be most effective) recovered fully.